microsoft/qsharp-runtime/src/Qir/Runtime/README.md

 1. Variadic functions (e.g. `__quantum__rt__array_create`) require platform specific bridges.
 The currently implemented bridge is for Windows.
 1. Qubit borrowing NYI (needs both bridge and simulator's support).
-1. `@ResultZero` and `@ResultOne` global variables, used in QIR generated from Q#, cannot be treated in a platform-agnostic way when linking against the shared qdk library.

 ## Coding style and conventions